Karnet Prison Farm

 Karnet Prison Farm is a minimum-security Western Australian prison located in Keysbrook State Forest, 78 km south of Perth, in the Shire of Serpentine-Jarrahdale.

 The prison farm is located on a 375 ha property and produces most of the vegetables, meat, milk, and eggs for Western Australia's prisons.
 It has an abattoir, a dairy, a poultry farm, and an orchard and hydroponic gardens.

 The location was made a prison in 1963, and was formerly a facility for the treatment of alcoholics.

 It houses male prisoners, and has an inmate population of 360 as of 2019.
-It is a pre-release facility, open only to prisoners with less than five years to their earliest possible release date, and therefore aims to prepare prisoners for re-entrance into society after their incarceration.
+It is a prerelease facility, open only to prisoners with less than five years to their earliest possible release date, and therefore aims to prepare prisoners for re-entrance into society after their incarceration.

 Notable past inmates include Alan Bond and Jimmy Krakouer.